 - The minimum insurance requirements are: $25,00-/$50,000 bodily injury/death – $15,000 property damage or $65,000 combined minimum per accident.

-- Motorboats equipped with engines less than 50 horsepower and all airboats are exempt form this requirement.
+- Motorboats equipped with engines less than 50 horsepower and all airboats are exempt from this requirement.

 Proof of insurance must be carried on board the motorboat whenever it is in operation.